 One of the best things about menstrual cups is that they can be reused again and again, for many years - saving waste, and saving money!
 But how long does a menstrual cup last, and how do you know when it’s time to be replaced?

 Firstly, we should note that there is no ‘rule’ about the lifespan of a menstrual cup.
-This is why we don’t give a set time limit on when you should replace your JuJu Cup.
+This is why we don’t give a set time limit on when you should replace your JuJu Menstrual Cups.
 Medical-grade silicone is incredibly durable and some people find that they can use the same cup for 7 years or more with no issues, whereas others might need to replace theirs after 2-3 years.
 It all depends on how often the cup is used, how long it is worn for, how well it is cared for and can even depend on your body’s individual pH!

 Some menstrual cup users like to replace their cup every couple of years just for peace of mind, or if their cup has become stained (read more about how to prevent and remove menstrual cup stains here), although it is not necessary.